kachurovskiy/nanoels/README.md

 Using 6x6x13mm switches.
 13mm is the optimal height for the provided case, if you're using a different case, desired height might be different.
 AliExpress has very convenient 200 button sets of different height for a few euros.

+6x6 buttons can be too small for fingers to comfortably click, consider buying caps to put on them, keywords for AliExpress are "switch push button hat 6mm".

 ### 24V power supply

 [24V 5A power supply](https://www.ebay.com/itm/173522502114) worked well.
 Stepper driver allows picking the current, 2A current was so far sufficient for my small lathe so power supply is running in the light mode.

 ### 5A power supply

-Arduino Nano doesn't draw much current so 0.5A phone charger would work.
+Arduino Nano doesn't draw much current so a 0.5A phone charger would work.

 ### PCB